 Methodology

-A law, ordinance and provision on climate declaration for buildings exist.
+on climate declaration for buildings exist.
 Boverket is giving guidance to this regulation.
 The LCA calculations should be made on the finished design of the building and are most often performed by an LCA-consultant in cooperation with the design team.
 Since it is now a mandatory demand for new buildings, the number of LCA calculations will increase and become a common part of the building process.
 (LCA-specialist-1, 2023)

 Organisations also perform voluntary LCA-calculations based on their internal sustainability goals and ambitions of reducing their climate impact.
 By setting project-specific goals for climate performance in the early stages of the design phase and then working actively with climate optimisation, they can ensure that these goals are met (LCA-specialist-2, 2023).